Arxan Technologies

-Digital Ai (Formerly known as Arxan Technologies) is an American technology company specializing in anti-tamper and digital rights management (DRM) for Internet of Things (IoT), mobile, and other applications.
+Arxan Technologies is an American technology company specializing in anti-tamper and digital rights management (DRM) for Internet of Things (IoT), mobile, and other applications.
 Arxan's security products are used to prevent tampering or reverse engineering of software, thus preventing access or modifications to said software that are deemed undesirable by its developer.
 The company reports that applications secured by it are running on over 500 million devices.
 Its products are used across a range of industries, including mobile payments & banking, automotive, healthcare and gaming.

 History

 Arxan is privately held and private equity-backed.
 In the fall of 2013, TA Associates, a private equity firm, completed a majority investment in Arxan Technologies.
 Previously, the company received Series B funding in 2003, followed by $13 million in Series C funding in 2007 and a Series D funding of $4 million in 2009.
 Early investors included Trident Capital, EDF Ventures, Legend Ventures, Paladin Capital, Dunrath Capital, TDF Fund and Solstice Capital.

 Arxan was founded in 2001 by Eric Davis and Purdue University researchers, Mikhail Atallah, Tim Korb, John Rice and Hoi Chang.
 The first funding came from Richard Early and Dunrath Capital.
 Rich Early subsequently became Arxan's first CEO.
 The company's early intellectual property was licensed from Purdue University.
 The company's initial focus was on defense anti-tamper applications.
 Following the sale of its defense technology unit, Arxan Defense Systems, to Microsemi in 2010, Arxan focused on commercial applications.

 In April 2020, Arxan Technologies joined CollabNet VersionOne and XebiaLabs to form Digital.ai, a software company with the stated aim of 'pulling software development, business agility and application security into a single platform'.